jdjakub/phd-thesis/ch-bl.md

 The rest of the chapter documents the steps involved in designing a self-sustainable system.
 Be advised that the sequence is a *rational reconstruction.* The implementation of BootstrapLab followed a more meandering path, but the following steps gesture at the Platonically optimal pathway for bootstrapping a self-sustainable programming system:

 1. *Choose a starting platform.* The platform is a *pre-existing* programming system that we use to create and run the product system.
 The platform cannot be re-programmed, let alone to become self-sustainable, but it allows us to build a self-sustainable product system.
 To choose a platform, we consider its distance from desired substrate features and personal preference.
 2. *Design a substrate.* The substrate defines the basic infrastructure supporting the product system: how the state is *represented* and *changed*.
 The design of a substrate re-uses parts of the platform where possible and extends it where necessary.
 We must decide which platform capabilities to use to represent the state and how to expose graphics and interaction.
-We design a minimal *instruction set,* \ac{BL-ASM}, which describes changes to the state, and can be represented using the state.
+We design a minimal *instruction set,* \acsu{BL-ASM}, which describes changes to the state, and can be represented using the state.
 We then use the platform to implement an engine that executes these instructions.
 3. *Implement temporary infrastructure.* Use the platform to implement tools for working within the substrate, most importantly a *state viewer* or editor.
 These tools constitute a "ladder" that we will pull up behind us once we have ascended to in-system implementations of these tools.
 4. *Implement a high-level language.* The substrate's instruction set (\ac{BL-ASM}) is cumbersome, so ensure programs can be expressed in-system via high-level constructs.
 Decide how to represent expressions as structured state and whether to *interpret* or *compile* them into \ac{BL-ASM}.
 Ideally, develop such an engine in \ac{BL-ASM} gradually and interactively.
 Alternatively, implement it at the platform level and later *port* it to \ac{BL-ASM} or the high-level language itself.
 5. *Pay off outstanding substrate debt.* Port all remaining temporary infrastructure into the system, taking advantage of the infrastructure itself and the high-level language.
 The result is a *self-sustainable* programming system.